nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

 **[GoodAtTheBeginning.java]** Write a method accepting a string and returning a boolean value.
-The funtion returns true if "good" appears at the beginning of the string (see String.charAt() method).
+The function returns true if "good" appears at the beginning of the string (see String.charAt() method).

 Examples: